-\Notes: The decisions in Action 1 for rebuilding time period dictates the options that can be used in Alternative 3.
+Notes: The decisions in Action 1 for rebuilding time period dictates the options that can be used in Alternative 3.

 The sector allocations for gray triggerfish are 21% commercial and 79% recreational as established in Amendment 30A.
-All acceptable biological catch (ABC), sector annual catch limits (ACLs), and annual catch targets (ACTs) are in pounds whole weight.
+All ABC, sector annual catch limits (ACLs), and annual catch targets (ACTs) are in pounds whole weight.

-Alternative 1: No Action.
-Retain the gray triggerfish sector ACLs and ACTs as developed in Amendment 37 and has been in effect since 2012.
+Preferred Alternative 1: No Action.
+Retain the gray triggerfish sector ACLs and ACTs developed in Amendment 37 and in effect since 2012.

 ABC Commercial ACL Recreational ACL

 305,300 64,100 241,200

 Commercial ACT (quota) Recreational ACT

-60,900 217,100